11 Wildly Effective Social Media Marketing Ideas for Insurance Agents

 11. Social Media Automation

-Welcome to Social Media Automation—the newest addition to ReminderMedia’s Digital Marketing Platform and the premier, next generation social media tool for busy entrepreneurs, including independent insurance agents.
+Welcome to Social Media Automation—the newest addition to ReminderMedia’s Digital Marketing Platform and the premier, next generation social media tool for busy entrepreneurs, including independent insurance agents, that eliminates the challenge of maintaining a consistent presence on social media.

 We’ve got thousands of engaging, prewritten posts, including short articles, memes, images, quotes, and more, representing a huge array of topics that social media fans love.
-There’s food and travel, home and garden, life and culture, beauty and health, motivation and inspiration . . . the list goes on and includes a special library of compliance-friendly, industry-specific topics.
+There’s food and travel, home and garden, life and culture, beauty and health, motivation and inspiration.
+The list goes on and includes a special library of evergreen content that is compliance-friendly even when addressing industry-specific topics.

 How Social Media Automation works